-I wrote this article for the Journal of the Learning Sciences, with Virgie Aquino Ishihara, a long-term volunteer community activist who has long been working with Filipino migrant communities in Japan to redress violence rooted in human trafficking in transnational entertainment industry.
+I wrote this article for the Journal of the Learning Sciences, with Virgie Aquino Ishihara, a long-term volunteer community activist who has long (for over 20 years) been working with Filipino migrant communities in Japan to redress violence rooted in human trafficking in transnational entertainment industry.
 Her activism centers love and care toward fellow migrant women from the Global South.
 We together depicted how an activist collective, Filipino Migrants Center, led by a migrant woman of color countered the official data that did not reveal historically marginalized voices and violence against their bodies, through their long-term efforts for policy changes, while exercising their mathematical literacy.
 I learned tremendously from Virgie and one of the important messages she has given me is this: Let’s not silence ourselves from voicing what we are seeing but also let’s find a way for silent advocacy when we face risks of endangering our lives and the lives of those who we care.

 Our way of seeing mathematics is distinctively different from mathematics learning focused on mastery of mathematics defined by school curriculum.
 We situate the mobilization of mathematical literacy (Esmonde, Curnow, & Riviere, 2014) as a tool to see and redress social and historical dilemmas (Engeström, 2014; Gutiérrez, 2016) rooted in the geo-economic politics of race, gender, and class.